kelmp/nets213-final/README.md

 This is how we will annotation our training data.
 The worker will tag relevant things from the sentence, namely: who is the object, who is the target, what kind of action are they performing?
+Our current HIT design is in `src/DnD-HIT.html`.

 ### Quality Control

 We will use an embedded Gold Standard in our MTurk HITs.
 The worker's performance on these Gold Standard examples is used as a weight to compute the majority vote using weighted averages.
+Our current rough implementation is in `src/qc.py`.

 ### Aggregation

 In order to train the model we need to during all of the MTurk data into a CSV that can be read into the model.
 We also need to ensure there are no duplicates, sentences are correctly structured, and may possibly perform NLP operations to sanitize the data.
+Our current rough implementation is in `src/aggregation2.py`.

 ### Trained Model